TimBoleslawsky/data-science-vault/Notes/Parallel Computing.md

 5. RLP – Request-Level Parallelism: Handling independent external requests through asynchronous or multi-threaded request handling.

 To implement the different levels of parallelism in code, we typically rely on two main programming models:
-- [[Parallel Programming in Python#Data Parallelism|Data Parallelism]], meaning, same operation applied to different pieces of data, for DLP.
+- [Data Parallelism](Parallel%20Programming%20in%20Python.md#data-parallelism), meaning, same operation applied to different pieces of data, for DLP.
-- [[Parallel Programming in Python#Task Parallelism|Task Parallelism]], meaning, different tasks or operations running in parallel, for TLP/RLP.
+- [Task Parallelism](Parallel%20Programming%20in%20Python.md#task-parallelism), meaning, different tasks or operations running in parallel, for TLP/RLP.
 ## Parallelism in Computer Architecture
 Flynn’s Taxonomy is a classification system for computer architectures.
 It categorizes systems based on the number of concurrent **instruction streams** and **data streams** they support.
 - SISD – Single Instruction, Single Data: